Bhadrak all geared up to celebrate Kali Puja - OrissaPOST

-Bhadrak: The district of Bhadrak is fully geared up to celebrate Kali Puja, October 27.
+Bhadrak: The district is fully geared up to celebrate Kali Puja October 27.
 With only five days to go for the ‘festival of lights’ preparations are on at full swing.
-Kali Puja is performed with the same fervour that is noticed during the Baliyatra in Cuttack or Lakshmi Puja in Dhenkanal.
+Kali Puja is performed with the same fervour that is noticed during Durga Puja in Cuttack or Lakshmi Puja in Dhenkanal.

 The puja committees have already allotted spaces to hawkers for makeshift stalls at various places in the city.
 Foodcourt tents are under construction while spaces for ‘opera shows and joyrides have been earmarked.